zifeng-kang/jhu-dissertation-mwe/README.md

 # Project Version History

-* Created by: R. Jacob Vogelstein
+* Updated by Chuanfa Guo on October 26, 1998
+* Report class template created by [R. Jacob Vogelstein](https://www.linkedin.com/in/r-jacob-vogelstein-65821b4/) in May, 2007
-* Updated by Noah J. Cowan, March 1, 2010
+* Updated by [Noah J. Cowan](https://limbs.lcsr.jhu.edu/people/cowan/) on March 1, 2010
-* Updated by [Brian D. Weitzner](https://github.com/weitzner), April 29, 2014 as available at [GitHub](https://github.com/weitzner/jhu-thesis-template)
+* Updated by [Brian D. Weitzner](https://github.com/weitzner) on April 29, 2014 as available at [GitHub](https://github.com/weitzner/jhu-thesis-template)
-* Updated by [John Muschelli](https://github.com/muschellij2), January 29, 2016 and now uses a makefile as available [here](https://github.com/muschellij2/PhD_Thesis)
+* Updated by [John Muschelli](https://github.com/muschellij2) on January 29, 2016 and now uses a makefile as available [here](https://github.com/muschellij2/PhD_Thesis)
 * Updated by [Leonardo Collado Torres](https://github.com/lcolladotor) on April 13, 2016 as available at this [repo](https://github.com/weitzner/jhu-thesis-template)
-* Forked by [John Clayton](http://github.com/jrclayton) in December, 2019.
+* Forked by [John Clayton](http://github.com/jrclayton) in December, 2019 as available at this [repo](https://github.com/jrclayton/jhu-dissertation-mwe)